treetips/project-euler/rust/README.md

-# Project Euluer for Rust
+# Project Euler for Rust

 ## Usage